I'm Living with an Otaku NEET Kunoichi!?: Characters

+A high-ranking demon who came to the human world with Killa.
+She eats anything she gets the chance to, and has a laid-back personality that is hard to believe she is a demon.

 Media

 Manga

 Storyboarded by Yakitomato and illustrated by Kotatsu, I'm Living with an Otaku NEET Kunoichi!? was first published by Kotatsu on his Twitter account on January 25, 2020; it has also been published on Niconico Seiga's No. 9 Comic since February 22 of the same year.
 No. 9 published the first volume digitally on August 7, 2020.
 Eleven volumes have been released as of November 1, 2024.
 ASCII Media Works started publishing it in print tankōbon volumes on August 27, 2021.
 Four volumes have been released as of December 27, 2024.

 Anime

 On February 10, 2024 (on NEET Day), it was announced that the series would receive an anime television series adaptation produced by Quad.
 It is directed by Hisashi Saitō, with scripts by Takashi Aoshima, character designs by Masahiko Suzuki, and music composed by CMJK.
 The series is narrated by Shigeru Chiba.
 The series aired from January 5 to June 22, 2025, on Tokyo MX and other networks.
 (Note: Tokyo MX and BS11 listed the series premiere on January 4, 2025, at 25:30, which is effectively January 5 at 1:30 a.m.
 JST.)
 The series' opening theme song is "Neet In Jam", performed by Real Akiba Boyz loves Shoko Nakagawa (a group consisting of Nakagawa and the b-boy dance unit Real Akiba Boyz).
 For the first cours, the first ending theme song is "NEETopia", performed by Hinaki Yano as her character Shizuri Ideura.
 For the second cours, the second ending theme song is "Darashinai Everyday", performed by Yano, Fairouz Ai, Saya Aizawa, Hina Kino as their respective characters.

 Sentai Filmworks licensed the series in North America, Australia and British Isles for streaming on Hidive.
 An English dub premiered on June 25, 2025.
 Medialink licensed the series in South and Southeast Asia for streaming on Ani-One Asia's YouTube channel.